ikarus-project/ikarus/docs/website/02_examples/kirchhoffPlate.md

 1. The dimension of the grid.
 Here, two-dimensional.
 2. The dimension of the physical space in which the grid lies (the embedding space of the grid).
 Here, two-dimensional.
 3. The knot vector for the NURBS grid.
-4. Length of the plate.
+4. Length of the plate
-5. Width of the plate.
+5. Width of the plate
-6. Control points and the weights for the square plate.
-The control points are ordered such that all the control points for a particular $x$-position are written first, followed by the subsequent $x$-positions in ascending order.
+6. Control points and the weights for the square plate (the control points are ordered such that all the control points for a particular $x$-position are listed first, followed by the subsequent $x$-positions in ascending order).
-7. Number of control points in either directions.
+7. Number of control points in either direction.
 8. Creation of the control net.
 9. Binding the `knotSpans` to a particular NURBS `patchData`.
 10. The polynomial degree for the basis in either directions.
 It can also be calculated from the `knotSpans`.
 11. Binding the `controlNet` to a particular NURBS `patchData`.
 12. Elevating the polynomial degree for the `patchData` in $x$-direction (`0`) by 1.
 13. Elevating the polynomial degree for the `patchData` in $y$-direction (`1`) by 1.
-14. Creating the grid object from the patch data.
+14. Creating the grid object from the patch data

-In order to obtain the convergence plots, the system is solved five times, with every time the refinement level increasing by 1 using the command `#!cpp grid.globalRefine(1);`.
-The NURBS basis can be obtained directly from the NURBS grid using the `getPreBasis()` function as shown below:
+In order to obtain the convergence plots, the system is solved five times, with the refinement level increasing by 1 each time using the command `#!cpp grid.globalRefine(1);`.
+The NURBS basis can be obtained directly from the NURBS grid using the `getPreBasis()` function, as shown below:
 ```cpp
 auto basis = Ikarus::makeConstSharedBasis(gridView, gridView.impl().getPreBasis());
 ```
-This is followed by specifying the Dirichlet boundary conditions, creating the finite elements and the assembler, solving the system of equations and post-processing using Paraview as mentioned in the previous examples.
+This is followed by specifying the Dirichlet boundary conditions, creating the finite elements and the assembler, solving the system of equations, and post-processing using Paraview as mentioned in the previous examples.
 The analytical solution for the simply supported case is adapted from [Wikipedia](https://en.wikipedia.org/wiki/Bending_of_plates#Simply-supported_plate_with_uniformly-distributed_load) and is also mentioned below:
 ```cpp